AckerlyXu/heima/articles/virtual-machines/windows/create-availability-set.md

 > VMs must be created in the same resource group as the availability set.
 >

 If you want your VM to be part of an availability set, you need to create the availability set first or while you are creating your first VM in the set.
+Currently, in Azure China, you can only create unmanaged availability set through Azure portal.

 For more information about creating and using availability sets, see [Manage the availability of virtual machines](manage-availability.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).